 Regulators and plaintiffs’ lawyers increasingly are focusing on how companies collect and use personal information.
 Their focus is not only on compliance with privacy laws, but also on whether a company is using personal information in a manner that is consistent with its privacy policies and marketing materials.
-When regulators such as the Federal Trade Commission (FTC) have brought enforcement actions, they are not merely pursuing “bad actors,” they also are bringing enforcement actions against companies that may have inadvertently acted in contrary way to what they represented to their consumers.
+When regulators such as the Federal Trade Commission (FTC) have brought enforcement actions, they are not merely pursuing “bad actors.”
+They also are bringing enforcement actions against companies that may have inadvertently acted in contrary way to what they represented to their consumers.

 A privacy audit helps companies eliminate these potential areas of liability and engenders a culture of vigilance with respect to privacy compliance that extends beyond the audit itself.
-As part of our privacy audits we:
+As part of our audits we:

-- Ensure the client collects and utilizes PII in a manner that complies with applicable legal requirements as well as statements it has made to customers and employees;
+- Ensure the client collects and utilizes PII in a manner that complies with applicable legal requirements as well as statements it has made to customers and employees

-- Ensure the company is in compliance with any data use restrictions imposed by third parties, including social media platforms;
+- Ensure the company is in compliance with any data use restrictions imposed by third parties, including social media platforms

-- Establish internal processes and create policies to ensure that PII always is used in a manner that complies with applicable legal requirements and external and internal disclosures;
+- Establish internal processes and create policies to ensure that PII always is used in a manner that complies with applicable legal requirements and external and internal disclosures

-- Establish a data map of how information is collected, used, managed, stored and distributed internally and externally that can be updated and monitored on a regular basis;
+- Establish a data map of how information is collected, used, managed, stored and distributed internally and externally that can be updated and monitored on a regular basis

-- Establish a process for ensuring local law compliance and, outside the U.S., for interacting with applicable data protection authorities;
+- Establish a process for ensuring local law compliance and, outside the U.S., for interacting with applicable data protection authorities

-- Establish ongoing training and monitoring programs; and
+- Establish ongoing training and monitoring programs

-- Review and/or create all necessary policies and procedures.
+- Review and/or create all necessary policies and procedures

-We advise clients on the steps necessary to comply with all privacy regulations, including the Health Insurance Portability and Accountability Act (HIPAA), Health Information Technology for Economic and Clinical Health Act (HITECH), the Gramm-Leach-Bliley Act, the Fair Credit Reporting Act, the Fair and Accurate Credit Transactions Act, the Children’s Online Privacy Protection Act (COPPA), the CAN-SPAM Act, and the Telemarketing Sales Rule and the Telephone Consumer Protection Act.
+We advise clients on the steps necessary to comply with all privacy regulations, including the Health Insurance Portability and Accountability Act (HIPAA), Health Information Technology for Economic and Clinical Health Act (HITECH), Gramm-Leach-Bliley Act, Fair Credit Reporting Act, Fair and Accurate Credit Transactions Act, Children’s Online Privacy Protection Act (COPPA), CAN-SPAM Act, and Telemarketing Sales Rule and Telephone Consumer Protection Act.
 We counsel clients on how industry trends and new protocols may impact the use of personal information and help them find innovative solutions that allow them to utilize the information they have without violating any legal requirements.
 Our attorneys also track developments at the state and federal levels to ensure that our clients are fully informed about, and fully compliant with, any changes in the legal and regulatory environment.

 Policies and Procedures